What is an NFT and how does it work?

 Newbies in the cryptocurrency industry may still be struggling to send Bitcoin (BTC) or Ether (ETH) to the right addresses.
 With the rise of NFTs, they now have to learn about MetaMask wallets and the various blockchains on which NFTs can be built.
 It can all be overwhelming to the new user and could lead to mistakes that cannot be undone in the decentralized world where there is no third party to return funds or products to their rightful owner.

 Meanwhile, there are also security issues at play.
 While the immutable nature of the blockchain is meant to prevent fraud, that hasn’t stopped scams from happening in the NFT space.
 Bad actors find a way to infiltrate budding markets, and NFTs have been no exception, including when it comes to copyrights.

 According to social media accounts, scam artists managed to capture the tweets of some accounts, and turn around and sell them as NFTs of their own.
 While the industry caught wind of this behavior and Twitter has since cracked down on it, it is an example of the scams that can still run rampant in a budding market.

-The NFT market has achieved much of its impressive growth over a one-year period.
+The NFT market has achieved much of its impressive growth over one year.
 In 2020, most of the popular NFT platforms weren’t even around yet, while the start of 2021 was met with an unprecedented surge in activity and trade volume.
-Even if this trend continues at a slower pace, the overall rate of adoption of NFTs will still likely be unprecedented in years to come.
+Even if this trend continues at a slower pace, the overall rate of adoption of NFTs (like crypto art) will still likely be unprecedented in years to come.